mpi4py/mpi4py-fft/docs/paper/paper.md

 at the time.
 In order to fit in the memory of multiple processors, multidimensional arrays have to be distributed along some, but not all, of its axes.
-Consequently, parallel FFTs are computed with successive sequential (serial) transforms over non-distributed axes, combined with global array redistributions (using interprocess communication) that realign the arrays for further serial transforms.
+Consequently, parallel FFTs are computed with successive sequential (serial) transforms over undivided axes, combined with global array redistributions (using interprocess communication) that realign the arrays for further serial transforms.